tino/pyFirmata/README.rst

 the sampling interval to 19ms.

-Enabling and reading from an analoge pins
+Enabling and reading from analoge pins
 -------------------------------------------------

 To process data at a given sampling interval register a callback